jnaiman/scholars_powerbi2025/syllabus.md

 We will apply the <a href="https://app.powerbi.com/">PowerBI</a> tool for some practical and hands-on data visualization and analysis.

-**Note on 11/24/2025 -- More details and materials to be filled in over the next few days**

 ## Prerequisites: Highly suggested pre-installation

 #### 1. Install Excel